Tax Return Checklist

 Dividends & Shares

-Details of acquired or sold shares and any dividends received.
-Must bring dividend statements to review franking credits received (includes employee share schemes).
+Details of acquired or sold shares including the date and cost of purchase and sale.
+Please bring dividend statements to review franking credits received (includes employee share schemes).

 Any accounts held with a bank or financial institution (including joint accounts) require details of the branch, account number, name of account holder and amount received for each account.
 If TFN withholding tax has been deducted, please provide the amount of tax deducted.

 Have you disposed (sale or gift) of property, shares or investments?
-Provide detailed information about acquisition costs and disposal of proceedings received.
+Provide detailed information about acquisition costs and dates and disposal proceeds received.
+Contracts and settlement statements are ideal.

-Provide all income and expenses in relation to rental property including statements.
-Bring along Quantity Surveyor’s department report, if you don’t have this please contact our office.
+- All income and expenses in relation to rental properties including loan statements.
+Bring along your Quantity Surveryor’s depreciation report, if you don’t have this please contact our office.

 Details of expenditure including invoices/receipts or other documentation.